brighams/typescript-tailwind-webpack-sauce/README.md

 Usage:

-1. Open bash shell on windows - linux skip this step!
+1. Open a bash shell on windows - linux skip this step!
 1. Copy app-sauce.sh to the root of your project foler
 2. customize the script as you like
 3. execute ./app-sauch.sh